athanga22/GaiaPulse-IBM-Hack25/README.md

 - **AI Chat**: Environmental insights chatbot
 - **Real-time Stats**: Environmental metrics updating every 20 seconds

+**Note**: By default, the app uses enhanced mock data with realistic variations.
+The data will change over time with daily/weekly cycles and trends.

 ### Troubleshooting
 - **Port conflicts**: If ports are busy, the servers will tell you which ports to use
 - **Python issues**: Make sure you're using Python 3.11+ and have activated the virtual environment
 - **Node issues**: Make sure you have Node.js 18+ installed
+- **Data not changing**: The app uses mock data by default.
+See "Real Data Setup" section below for real environmental data

 ### Project Structure
 ```